cvanweelden/ICP-Project/README.md

 The goal of this project was to register depth images captured using a Kinect to create a global point cloud model.
 You can see some results on our [log](https://github.com/cvanweelden/ICP-Project/wiki/ResearchLog).
+Also see our [final report](https://github.com/downloads/cvanweelden/ICP-Project/report.pdf).

 # Registration code using ICP